Harden Postfix¶

 Risk¶

 Restriction rules are order-sensitive.
 A permit placed too early short-circuits the rejects that follow it, leaving the relay open despite the rules looking correct.
 Keep reject_unauth_destination ahead of any blanket permit.
-Confirm mynetworks contains only loopback (and any genuinely trusted internal range), not a broad subnet that turns into a relay path.
+Confirm mynetworks contains only loopback (and any genuinely trusted internal range).

 Disable address harvesting¶